 After spending more time using the views captured in the movie scenes and using streetview feature on Google Maps I concluded that the correct site for the homeless campground and across the street Church "African Methodist Episcopal Free Church" should have been located at in between streets Boyleston and Beaudry and Temple and 1st.
 Judging in the one scene showing Frank walk toward the Church, it faces south and I get a view of a building with certain rows of tinted windows.
-Here is a link to the comparisons I made
+Here is a link to the comparisons I made.
+[Thanks to Ron]

 The wastelands exact location is where the Civitas School of Leadership is today, more accurately, the West Court street used to reach North Beaudry Avenue, but today a Baseball practice court (the one with the rectangular field), and several asphalt covered basketball courts can be seen at the spot.
 [Thanks to Andrew Gyore]